 The second parameter is for specifying the font transparency level (1, 2, 4 or 8).
+If unspecified, the encoded transparency level is 1 (does not depend on transparency level encoded in EJF file).

-- myfont:latin:4: Embed all latin characters with 4 levels of transparency - myfont::2: Embed all characters with 2 levels of transparency
+- myfont:latin:4: Embed all latin characters with 16 levels of transparency - myfont::2: Embed all characters with 4 levels of transparency